fashberg/WThermostatBeca/README.md

 ## Build this firmware from source

 For building from sources and coding i suggest VS Code and PlatformIO.
-Also you can use Gitpod.
+You can also use Gitpod.

 ### Visual Studio Code: Install and Prepare to build